atraxsrc/pop_os_gdm_changer/README.md

-# Customize GDM Background for Pop!_OS 22.04 Jammy Jellyfish
+# Personalize GDM Background for Pop!_OS 22.04 Jammy Jellyfish

-Linux always offers a way to overcome obstacles.
-With its dynamic nature, the concept of a restricted environment for users doesn't hinder adaptability.
-As a Pop!_OS user, I've become accustomed to the brown GDM login screen as an integral aspect of the OS.
-Although it's not terrible, it's not the most attractive color and offers no alternatives.
+Linux's flexibility consistently paves the way to surmount challenges.
+As an avid Pop!_OS user, the standard brown GDM login screen has become a familiar part of the OS.
+Although it's not distasteful, the color could be more appealing, and the absence of alternatives is noticeable.

-I was thrilled to discover a script on GitHub that claimed to modify the GDM theme (image, color, or gradient), thanks to UbuntuHandbook's team who shared the news about this excellent script by [Pratak Kumar](https://github.com/PRATAP-KUMAR/ubuntu-gdm-set-background).
-The author emphasized that the script was designed exclusively for Ubuntu and included a test for that condition.
+Fortunately, I found a script on GitHub, courtesy of UbuntuHandbook's team, developed by Pratak Kumar, which allows you to modify the GDM theme (image, color, or gradient).
+The script was initially intended for Ubuntu, and a corresponding compatibility check was included.

-Unlike many people, I make sure scripts produce only the desired outcome by using my Crash Test VM for all scripting tasks.
-I carefully analyze any changes when I come across something intriguing that can bring joy.
-I strongly discourage running scripts without a sandbox or crash test machine, just as with modifying kernels or untrusted sources.
+To ensure that scripts operate as expected, I use my Crash Test VM for all scripting tasks.
+It is my practice to analyze any alterations meticulously whenever I come across something potentially beneficial.
+It is advisable to refrain from executing scripts without a sandbox or crash test environment, especially when meddling with kernels or untrusted sources.

-Nonetheless, you can dissect and examine a script because its source is accessible and editable as needed.
-If you're unsure about a script's functionality, avoid using it.
-Seriously.
+However, you have the freedom to inspect and edit a script because its source code is available and modifiable as needed.
+If you're uncertain about a script's operation, it's best to refrain from using it.

-Below is my customized script for setting the GDM Background on Pop!_OS 22.04 Jammy Jellyfish.
-I tweaked the script, tested it, and it works great for me.
+Presented below is my personalized script for changing the GDM Background on Pop!_OS 22.04 Jammy Jellyfish.
+After fine-tuning and testing, the script works perfectly for my use-case.

-## What not to expect
+## Setting Expectations
+**What it won't do**

-This will not alter the drive encryption screen's background.
-I have no desire for that to occur.
+This script will not change the background of the drive encryption screen, which is not something I wish to happen.

-## What to expect
+**What it will do**

-This enables you to change the default GDM login screen to your preference.
-When using a background image, I recommend a fixed path to a locally stored image to prevent issues.
-Relative paths or remote images won't work and may result in a broken login screen.
+The script allows you to tailor the default GDM login screen according to your preferences.
+When setting a background image, I advise using an absolute path to a locally stored image to avoid any issues.
+Relative paths or remote images may not work and could possibly break the login screen.

+To execute the script, first make it executable:

 ```bash
 chmod 700 popgmdchanger.sh
 ```
-Then execute it with sudo privileges:
+## Then, execute it with sudo privileges:
 ```bash
 sudo ./popgmdchanger.sh --image /PATH/TO/YOUR/IMAGE
 ```
-Where --image /PATH/TO/YOUR/IMAGE is the chosen image.
+Where --image /PATH/TO/YOUR/IMAGE is your selected image.

 ## Using a Blurred Image as GDM Background

-### If you prefer a blurred picture for your GDM background, the most efficient method is to select an image and then blur it using the Lunapic website.
-Follow these steps:
+If you're interested in using a blurred image for your GDM background, a practical method involves choosing an image and applying blur through the Lunapic website.
+The procedure is as follows:

-1. Visit [Lunapic](https://www2.lunapic.com/editor/?action=blur) to access their online image editor.
+1. Visit the online image editor on the [Lunapic website](https://www12.lunapic.com/editor/?action=blur).
 2. Upload your chosen image.
-3. Apply the blur effect as desired.
+3. Apply the blur effect as per your liking.
-4. Save the blurred image to your computer.
+4. Save the blurred image onto your local machine.

-Once you have the blurred image, you can set it as your GDM background using the script as described earlier.
+Once your blurred image is prepared, you can set it as your GDM background by using the script as mentioned earlier:

 ```bash
 sudo ./popgmdchanger.sh --image /PATH/TO/YOUR/BLURRED/IMAGE
 ```
+Please remember to replace `/PATH/TO/YOUR/BLURRED/IMAGE` with the actual path of your blurred image.